JonPSmith/AspNetReactSamples/README.md

 The example projects are designed to be scalable up to a real-world, production-ready applications with full build, test, and deployment capabilities.

-#### UPDATE: New article [Using Redux in React.js app](http://www.thereformedprogrammer.net/using-a-redux-store-in-your-react-js-application/) now out.
+#### UPDATE: New article, [Using Redux in React.js app](http://www.thereformedprogrammer.net/using-a-redux-store-in-your-react-js-application/), now out.

 This new article covers the changes made to the [ReactWebPack.CoreRC2](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactWebPack.CoreRC2)
 Kanban application to use the [Redux](http://redux.js.org/) store instead of the